 The DSL is a senior member of staff of the School's Senior Leadership Team with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety) throughout the School.
 The School appoints a DSL for both the Senior and Junior School.
-It is expected, as appropriate and when required that the DSL for the Senior and Junior School will consult on safeguarding issues across the school.
+It is expected that the DSL for the Senior and Junior School will consult on safeguarding issues across the school.